xrosslend/ethnyc-submission/README.md

 Have you made it to APEFEST ?
 Most likely no ...
 The reason ?
 You don't own a Bored Ape NFT that provides access to parties and events.
 But don't worry we got you!
 Our platform will you to enjoy perks/benefits of NFTs and attend exclusive events by renting NFTs.
 While owners can earn passive income by lending tokens.

+We made a cross-chain bridging lending NFTs using Optimistic Oracle UMA.
+We used Tenderly that let us find a bug in UMA oracle optimistic implementation with Rinkeby testnet and we fixed it.
+We also used Valist technology to make our project an NFT licensee.
+Pocket Network let us implement many RPCs on different networks and deploy on many networks.
+We provide bridging to : Optimism, Boba, Polygon, Gnosis Chain, Cronos and SKALE.
+We did a cross-bridging lending NFTs in 48 hours deploying on many networks, that's something very challenging.

 ## Deployments

 🍃 We have deployed to Radicle !